boa-dev/boa-dev.github.io/blog/temporal-release/index.md

 `temporal_rs`, and any potential bugs will ideally be found and addressed fairly quickly.

-In general, `temporal_rs` is a pretty good test case with reference code for setting up a Rust library over FFI with usage in both a C++ and Zig codebase.
+In general, `temporal_rs` is a pretty good reference case for setting up a Rust library over FFI, being used in both a C++ and Zig codebase.

 ## Conclusion